kubernetes/community/contributors/design-proposals/auth/bound-service-account-tokens.md

   // BoundObjectRef is a reference to an object that the token will be bound to.
   // The token will only be valid for as long as the bound object exists.
   BoundObjectRef *BoundObjectReference

+  // ContainerName indicates which container the request comes from.
+Valid
+  // when BoundObjectRef is Pod.
+  ContainerName string
 }

 type BoundObjectReference struct {